-All properties will be appraised by a third-party State licensed appraiser and in conformity with the Uniform Relocation Act at 49 CFR 24.103- Criteria for Appraisal and 49 CFR 24.104 - Review of Appraisals.
+All properties will be appraised by a third-party State licensed appraiser and in conformity with the Uniform Relocation Act at 49 CFR 24.103- Criteria for Appraisal.
+To be considered a valid appraisal, the appraisal must be performed within 120 days of the offer date.